Canadian International School (Singapore) (CISS)

 You may also like

-Singapore Korean International School in Bukit Tinggi Road is a South Korean institution established in 1993 that offers pre-school up to high school curriculum.
+Chatsworth International School in Bukit Tinggi is a co-ed institution established in 1995 that caters to students from Kindergarten to Grade 12.